Join us at one of the Graduation Fairs!

 Students need to make sure they complete the ‘Graduation Information Form’ once they receive the Graduation Eligibility notification via SPCC email.
 Awards will be mailed to the address provided on the Graduation Information Form.
 If students fail to update their name and address, the current information on file will be used.
 Students will be notified through their SPCC email if their award documents are returned by the post office.
 The award documents must then be picked up at the L.L.
 Polk Campus in Polkton within 90 days; unclaimed awards will be shredded.
 Replacement awards are $5 each.

-Any changes that need to be made after the form has been submitted, should be sent to the Registrar’s Office.
+Any changes that need to be made after the Graduation Information Form has been submitted, should be sent to the Registrar’s Office.

 More information coming